Color: They are light brown to gray in color.

-The house mouse is light brown to gray in color and reaches 3 1/2 inches in length; it’s tail can be as long as it’s body.
-The house mouse has a pointed nose and large ears.
+Characteristics: The house mouse has a pointed nose and large ears.
 Mice are a type of rodent and are characterized by having two incisors.
-These teeth must be kept short by gnawing as they grow continuously.

-Mice can enter a home or building through a crack as small as 1/4 of an inch.
-Although it is more common to find them nesting and living outside, they have been known to stay in buildings and properties if there is enough food and water as well as conditions that are ideal for nesting.
+Mice can enter a home or building through a crack as small as 1/4 of an inch – or the width of a pencil.
+Although it is more common to find them nesting and living outside, they have been known to stay in buildings and properties if there is enough food and water, as well as conditions that are ideal for nesting.

-The damage done by mice can be unbelievable compared to their small size since they like to “nibble” on numerous items.
+The damage done by mice can be unbelievable compared to their small size since they like to nibble on numerous items.
 When feeding, a single mouse can contaminate many packages of food by their constant gnawing and also by depositing urine and fecal droppings on them.
 They can also cause major structural damage and chew on electrical wires.
-Mice, like other rodents, are known carriers of many serious health conditions including Salmonellosis and Dysentery.
+Mice, like other rodents, are known carriers of many serious health conditions including Salmonella and dysentery.

 How do I get rid of mice?